 AWS re:Invent Insights—Amazon Rekognition

-I go to a lot of events and conferences—talking to fellow cloud evangelists is one of the best parts of my job—and AWS re:Invent 2019 really takes the cake when it comes to sheer volume of innovation on display.
+As the CEO of an AWS managed services company I go to a lot of events and conferences (talking to fellow cloud evangelists is one of the best parts of my job) and AWS re:Invent is the show of the year when it comes to sheer volume of innovation on display.
 I was expecting a lot of exciting new product announcements this year, and AWS did not disappoint.

 Of the 77 new launches at re:Invent, one that I see immediately driving major innovation for our clients is Amazon Rekognition.
-It’s a powerful machine learning tool that can identify objects in photos and video with incredible precision.
+It’s a powerful AWS-based machine learning tool that can identify objects in photos and video with incredible precision.
 Drawing on a deep library of images, Rekognition can ID specific items, flag for inappropriate content, detect and analyze faces—the use cases are massive.
+You can watch the full announcement below:

 The potential applications for this capability are immense.
 First up for Metal Toad will be bringing Rekognition custom labels to the manufacturing sector.
 Factories have a vast amount of video data—far more than any human could ever watch, let alone derive meaningful insights from.
 We can now teach Rekognition to ID all the objects in a manufacturing environment—machines, their components, tools, people, logos, products—unique things that would never be available in any library.
 Rekognition can ingest thousands of hours of video, then identify the patterns and outliers to surface insights like: